 Division of Medical Ethics High School Bioethics Project

 The High School Bioethics Project was established by Arthur L. Caplan, PhD, in 2001 at the University of Pennsylvania.
-This unique educational outreach effort is an extension of his philosophy to engage the public—a cornerstone of his career—spread truth, and change people and their behavior.
+This unique educational outreach effort is an extension of his commitment to engage the public in ethics issues—a cornerstone of his career.
 In 2012, the project moved to NYU Langone and became part of the Division of Medical Ethics.

-Over the course of its lifetime, the High School Bioethics Project has worked toward bridging curricular voids between high school life sciences and humanities courses as well as tackling the gap between academic research and public knowledge.
+Over the course of its lifetime, the High School Bioethics Project has worked to bridge curricular voids between high school life sciences and humanities courses and narrow the gap between academic research and public knowledge.
 In recent years, we have focused on exposing students from underserved communities and those who may not be familiar with bioethics to the field’s central concepts and teaching them how to apply those concepts to their own lives and futures.

 High School Bioethics Project Objectives

 Our Lesson Plans and Learning Scenarios

-Our collection of lesson plans and learning scenarios advises educators and students on nearly every hot-button bioethics topic, including environmental ethics and climate change, CRISPR and genetic testing, stem cells, vaccines, gender variance, youth participation in sports, physician aid in dying, organ donation, assisted reproduction technologies, climate change, and more.
+Our collection of lesson plans and learning scenarios advises educators and students on nearly every hot-button bioethics topic, including environmental ethics and climate change, CRISPR and genetic testing, stem cells, vaccines, gender variance, youth participation in sports, physician aid in dying, organ donation, assisted reproduction technologies, and more.